shop now

 Read Article

-Straws shouldn’t last centuries.
+Single-use products shouldn’t last centuries.
 Now they don’t.

 No Certs.
 No Service.

-The use of PHAs for foodservice applications is a new innovation but the highly biodegradable properties of PHA are well known and have been studied by the scientific community for well over a decade.
+The use of PHAs for foodservice applications is a new innovation, but the highly biodegradable properties of PHA are well known and have been studied by the scientific community for well over a decade.

 Using microscope